Molluscum Contagiosum

 You can also spread the virus to other parts of your body by touching or scratching the bumps and then touching another area.
 Shaving or other hair removal methods over the affected area can also spread the infection.

-Testing for Molluscum Contagiosum
+Testing for molluscum contagiosum

 Molluscum contagiosum is usually diagnosed by a healthcare provider through a visual examination of the characteristic bumps.
 No special tests are typically required, but it is important to consult with a healthcare provider if you notice any unusual sores or bumps, especially in the genital area.

-Treatment for Molluscum Contagiosum
+Treatment for molluscum contagiosum

 In most healthy individuals, molluscum contagiosum resolves on its own without treatment.
 However, treatment may be recommended if the bumps are located around the genitals or if they cause significant discomfort or cosmetic concerns.
 Treatment options include: